nerissanance/KP-R-Intro-Workshop/README.md

 # KP-R-Intro-Workshop

 Welcome to the R introductory training!
-This training is 6 training hours, and by the end of it we hope that you will be able to do the following:
+This training consists of three two-hour sessions, and by the end of it we hope that you will be able to do the following:
 <br/> <br/>
 *Connecting and setting up*
 - connect GitHub to R Server